EBISPOT/ICBO2017/README.md

 Copy and paste all the 'Ontology Class ID's of the other-than-efo-mapped-traits into OxO and select 'Find mappings.
 We can explore the links from each ontlogy class to an EFO ontology class, if it exists.

-Let's try clicking on NCIt:C2975 (Cystic Fibrosis).
+Let's try clicking on DOID:3082 (interstitial lung disease).
 There is a link to EFO!
-If we select it and then click on 'View in OLS', we will be redirected to the term in OLS.
-We can see that the specific Xref leads to an obsolete EFO class, but EFO tells us what to use instead.
+If we select it and then click on 'View in OLS', we will be redirected to the term in OLS if we want to.

 You can do the same for the rest of the OxO Xref mappings, if there are any and keep adding, changing the data in our `traits-2.tsv` file.
 For the ones that don't match, we will leave them blank.

 ## Part Nine - Restricting Zooma to an ontology

 Term by term, we have curated the GOOD confidence results.
-Open the `trait-2-curated.tsv` file to see the terms after they have been curated.
+Open the `trait-3.tsv` file to see the terms after they have been curated.

 Again, let's select the un-mapped terms and go to Zooma.
-Open the `trait-3.tsv` file and select the ones with GOOD confidence.
-These are the ones that were left un-mapped after the last step, and we have already run them again through Zooma and copied their mappings to the file.
+From the `trait-3.tsv` file filter out the traits that don't have a mapping.
+These are the ones that were left un-mapped after the last step.

 Copy them into Zooma and customize the search.